 The Realignment of Bell Boulevard

 The realignment of Bell Boulevard is the critical path forward for the project.
 Before construction of the Bell District can begin in early 2022, the City must finish realigning a section of Bell Boulevard/US 183 from Buttercup Creek Boulevard/Brushy Creek Road to just north of Park Street.
 The realignment of this section will open a large swath of land for development of the Bell District.
 Utility relocation work began along the section of road in January 2020, enabling the road construction to start in summer 2020.
-Road realignment construction is expected to last through 2021.
+Road realignment construction is underway and is expected to last through 2021.